Fire in Delhi's Azad market area, 5 injured in cylinder explosion | Law-Order

 The cylinder explosion took place in a welding shop, Deputy Commissioner of Police (North) Sagar Singh Kalsi said.

-Five people suffered minor injuries due to splinters from the explosion and they are now safe, he said, adding that legal action has been been initiated.
+Five people suffered minor injuries due to splinters from the explosion and they are now safe, he said, adding that a case under sections 285 (negligent conduct with respect to fire or combustible matter), 336 (act endangering life or personal safety of others) and 337 (causing hurt by act endangering life) of the Indian Penal Code has been registered at the Bara Hindu Rao Police Station.

 Disaster management teams were deployed and earthmoving machines were called to remove the debris from the collapsed building, the DCP said.